-In the spring of 1989, the late, great Umberto Eco published his highly influential book 'Opera Aperta', later translated into English as 'The Open Work'.
-Within the text Eco constructs his powerful and influential concept of semiotic 'openness', in order to analyse how artists, composers and writers incorporate chance, ambiguity and multiplicity of meaning in to their work, and event which, Eco argues, marks a distinct boundary between pre-modern and modern eras within each genre.
+In the spring of 1989, the late, great Umberto Eco published his influential book 'Opera Aperta', later translated into English as 'The Open Work'.
+Within it Eco proposes the concept of semiotic 'openness', as a means to analyse the variety of ways in which artists, composers and writers incorporate chance, ambiguity and multiplicity of meaning in to their work.
+This deliberate incorporation of chance with in the creative act, Eco argues, marks the boundary between the pre-modern and modern eras within each genre.

-In the words of Eco, "... a classical composition, whether it be a Bach fugue, Verdi's Aida, or Stravinsky's Rite of Spring, posits an assemblage of sound units which the composer arranged in a closed, well-defined manner before presenting it to the listener.
+In his words, "... a classical composition, whether it be a Bach fugue, Verdi's Aida, or Stravinsky's Rite of Spring, posits an assemblage of sound units which the composer arranged in a closed, well-defined manner before presenting it to the listener.
 He converted his idea into conventional symbols which more or less oblige the eventual performer to reproduce the format devised by the composer himself, whereas the new musical works referred to above reject the definitive, concluded message and multiply the formal possibilities of the distribution of their elements."
 (1)

-Such composers, he argues, have chosen to leave the arrangement of certain aspects of their music to chance and alteration by others, and this highlights and incorporates the creative roles played by conductors and musicians as translators of musical codes, as well as the role of individual audience members as interpreters of the work in their own right.
+The scores that he chose had been deliberately devised in order to leave key parts of their musical arrangements open to chance and alteration by others, revealing the inherently creative nature of roles played by conductors and musicians as translators of musical codes, and highlighting the role of individual audience members as interpreters.

 Courtesy of the Iannis Xenakis Archives, Bibliothèque nationale de France.

 Another master of diagrammatic notation was the British experimental composer Cornelius Cardew (1936-1981).
 Early on in his career Cardew worked for 3 years as an assistant to Karlheinz Stockhausen, as well as assisting at concerts by John Cage and David Tudor where he was introduced to the concept of musical indeterminacy.